gohugoio/hugo/content/en/templates/taxonomy-templates.md

 .Pages
 : Returns a slice of pages, which then can be ordered using any of the [list methods][renderlists].

-## Displaying custom metadata in Taxonomy Terms Templates
+## Displaying custom metadata in taxonomy terms templates

 If you need to display custom metadata for each taxonomy term, you will need to create a page for that term at `/content/<TAXONOMY>/<TERM>/_index.md` and add your metadata in its front matter, [as explained in the taxonomies documentation](/content-management/taxonomies/#add-custom-metadata-to-a-taxonomy-or-term).
 Based on the Actors taxonomy example shown there, within your taxonomy terms template, you may access your custom fields by iterating through the variable `.Pages` as such: